wuletawwonte/numerify/README.md

 # Numerify

-> A Ruby gem designed to effortlessly convert numbers between Arabic and various world languages, including Geez, Chinese, Greek, and many more.
+> A Ruby gem designed to effortlessly convert numbers between Arabic and various world languages, including Geez, Roman, and Greek.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: